 any ability checks with skills in which you’re well-suited.
 With a 1-minute

-duration, this is enough to get through one combat or to solve a perform
+duration, this is enough to get through one combat or to perform

 series of skill checks if you move quickly.

 This is a great ability on almost any other class, but on the Sorcerer its usefulness is extremely limited.
 Spells which require attack rolls (with the exception of cantrips) mostly vanished around 2nd-level spells unless you’re upcasting low-level spells.
 Sorcerers are proficient with Constitution saves so this helps with Concentration, so this helps a lot with that.
 Since sorcerers are Charisma-based, most of your skills will be too and using Persuasion in combat doesn’t work particularly well.
 So the three best uses for this are cantrips, upcasting low-level spells like Scorching Ray, and Concentration.
 That’s underwhelming for an ability which costs 5 Sorcery Points to recharge.